Papaya and Amla Superfood Smoothie

 - A whole apple, preferably organic, is an easy way to add extra sweetness, though not recommended regularly if you’re trying to lose weight.
 Always scrub the skin of non-organic apples well with a splash of apple cider vinegar to remove waxes and sprays.
 Also cut up and add apples last in smoothies or juices as they tend to oxidize quickly.

 - Half a dozen drops of liquid stevia will give a sweeter taste without the calories or insulin rush if you’re concerned about stronger flavored ingredients.

 - A teaspoon of fresh papaya seeds for their anti-parasite properties.
 These do have a peppery flavor but once again you won’t taste them once they’re all blended up.

-- Two tablespoons of goji berries, soaked in water for 10 minutes if they’re dried.
+- 2 tablespoons of high antioxidant goji berries, soaked in water for 10 minutes if they’re dried.
 Add both the soaked berries and the water to the smoothie.

 - Any other fruit or vegetable you’d like to use up.
-My blender even blends up diced carrots and beetroot well for an incredibly healthy drink that will keep you going for hours with a really strong, solid and reliable energy (completely different to the jittery caffeine buzz).
+The blender I use in my kitchen even blends up diced carrots and beets well for an incredibly healthy drink that will keep you going for hours with a really strong, solid and reliable energy (completely different to the jittery caffeine buzz).

-Chop up the larger fruit like the papaya, pineapple, banana and apple.
+Chop up the larger fruit like the papaya, pineapple or apple.
 These can be quite thickly cut, just enough to make sure they get down into the blades of the blender.
 If you’re using greens it’s best to chop them up well and put them in first.

-Top them with the heavy ingredients followed by the amla powder, yogurt and milk.
-Blend everything up well into a smooth and creamy consistency and drink immediately for maximum benefit.
+Top them with the rest of the ingredients and pour in the milk of your choice until it reaches about two thirds as high as the rest of the ingredients.
+Blend everything up well into a smooth and creamy consistency and drink this superfood smoothie immediately for maximum benefit.

-I’d appreciate hearing what you think and how it makes you feel if you try it for yourself.
+I’d appreciate hearing what you think, any other ingredients you’d add and how it makes you feel if you try it for yourself.